dober-man/xc-re-vk8s/README.md

 Ultimately, the virtual site defines where our virtual k8s pods will be running.
 In this lab we will be defining North American Regional Edges but others could easily be added just by modifying the label in the Virtual Site definition.

+Here is a look at the default Virtual Sites that could be used but we will be taking a more granular approach.
 <img width="922" alt="image" src="https://github.com/user-attachments/assets/7bab32c8-8359-44d7-b401-6c473038937d">

 Define a Custom Virtual Site for just USA based Regional Edges: